 MUSEUM SECRETS NEWS

-Catch 8 new episodes from Season 3 of Museum Secrets on HISTORY® Canada.
-Broadcasts are on Thursdays at 9 PM ET/PT.
-The series is broadcast on History (Canada), Yesterday Channel (UK), BBC Knowledge (Australia and New Zealand) and as "Museum Secrets Revealed" on the Smithsonian Channel (USA).
+Museum Secrets Season 3 is airing around the world in over 50 countries.
+The series is broadcast on HISTORY® Canada, Yesterday Channel (UK), BBC Knowledge (Australia and New Zealand) and as "Museum Secrets Revealed" on the Smithsonian Channel (USA).

 Visit the official Museum Secrets website for our interactive features and extra web videos for each episode.